theupdateframework/python-tuf/docs/CLI.md

 # CLI #

 Note: This is a work in progress and subject to change.
+See [CLI_EXAMPLES.md](CLI_EXAMPLES.md) for more complex examples.

 ## Create a repository ##